visgl/deck.gl/docs/api-reference/mapbox/overview.md

 ## Use Cases

 One should note that this module is *not required* to use mapbox-gl as a base map for deck.gl.
 When you use this module, Mapbox is the root element and deck.gl is the child, with Mapbox handling all user inputs.
-Some of deck.gl's features are therefore unavailable due to limitations of mapbox-gl's API, see [limitations](#limitations) below.
+Some of deck.gl's features are therefore unavailable due to limitations of mapbox-gl's API, see [limitations](#limitations) and [compatibility](#compatibility) below.
 If you just want the base map as a back drop, and do not need mapbox-gl's UI controls or mixing deck and Mapbox layers, it is recommended that you use deck.gl as the root element.
 Visit the [mapbox base map developer guide](../../developer-guide/base-maps/using-with-mapbox.md) for examples of each option.

 It may be easier to understand the concepts of the module if you are already a mapbox-gl developer.

 ### Using mapbox-gl controls with deck.gl

 The Mapbox ecosystem offers many well-designed controls, from the basic functionalities of `NavigationControl`, `Popup` and `GeolocateControl`, to vendor-service-bound UI implementations such as `mapbox-gl-geocoder` and `mapbox-gl-directions`.
 These libraries require that the Mapbox Map holds the source of truth of the camera state, instead of the normal [state management](../../developer-guide/interactivity.md) by `Deck`.
-When you use the `MapboxLayer` or `MapboxOverlay` classes from this module, deck.gl plays nice with all the mapbox-gl peripherals.
+When you use the `MapboxOverlay` or `MapboxLayer` classes from this module, deck.gl plays nice with all the mapbox-gl peripherals.

 ### Mixing deck.gl layers and Mapbox layers